 Figure 4. a) Calcium and b) bicarbonates transport numbers as function of current density for different inlet brine and permeate conductivities and compositions for tests performed with two salts solution: a) CaCl2-NaCl and b) NaHCO3-NaCl .

-In order to take into account the effect of the ion concentration in the brine solution, apparent ion selectivities were defined respect to a reference ion; specifically in relation to sodium for CEM and to chlorides for AEM.
+In order to take into account the effect of the ion concentration in the brine solution, apparent ion selectivities were defined with respect to a reference ion; specifically in relation to sodium for CEM and to chloride for AEM.

-Figure 5 reports selectivities of different cations (Figure 5a) and anions (Figure 5b) in competition with the corresponding reference ion, i.e., sodium and chlorides, respectively, as function of different ion concentration ratios.
-The precise composition of multi-ion mixtures is reported in Table 2 and
+Figure 5 reports selectivities of different cations (Figure 5a) and anions (Figure 5b) in competition with the corresponding reference ion, i.e., sodium and chlorides, respectively, as a function of different ion concentration ratios.

-Table 3 and ion concentration ratio of 0.7, used for both magnesium and sulphates, is here reported as 1 for the sake of comparison.

-Cation selectivities reduced as the concentration ratio increased for all the ions tested in the present work.
-A similar result was also obtained for multi-ionic brines at different molar ratio tested in electrodialysis with bipolar membrane unit to produce acidic and alkaline solutions [59], although the extremely different solution composition and conductivity.
-Both calcium and magnesium showed higher selectivity compared to sodium that can be attributed to the larger electrostatic attraction between divalent cations and the negatively charged membrane groups [55].
-The higher potassium selectivity respect to sodium can be ascribed to the larger potassium mobility, derived from the larger ionic radius and the lower shell of hydration [60].
-All cation selectivities were greater than or equal to 1.0 for concentrations below the ion ratio of 1.0, i.e., although the generic ion was present at low concentration in the brine, it passed through the CEM at a higher relative rate than sodium ion.
-Conversely, when the ion concentration ratio in the brine is very high, i.e. 5.0, the ion transport number was very high (see Figure 4), but the selectivity with which it crossed the membrane was reduced in all cases to values less than one (0.8-0.95 depending on the ion).
+Cation selectivities decreased as the concentration ratio increased for all the ions tested in the present work.
+A similar result was also obtained for multi-ionic brines at different molar ratio tested in electrodialysis with bipolar membrane units to produce acidic and alkaline solutions [59], although with extremely different solution composition and conductivity.
+Both calcium and magnesium showed higher selectivity compared to sodium likely due to the larger electrostatic attraction between divalent cations and the negatively charged membrane groups [55].
+The higher potassium selectivity can be ascribed to potassium’s higher mobility, derived from its larger ionic radius and lower shell of hydration [60].
+All cation selectivities were greater than or equal to 1.0 for concentrations below the ion ratio of 1.0.
+Conversely, when the ion concentration ratio in the brine is very high, i.e. 5.0, the selectivity reduced in all cases to values less than one (0.8-0.95 depending on the ion).
 Consequently, these results showed that at least with the membrane tested in this work, in order to enhance the passage of a cation from the brine to the permeate, a compromise must be found between increasing the concentration of the ion in solution and having a high membrane selectivity.

 For AEM, a different behavior was observed.
-In fact, the ion selectivities of both bicarbonate and sulphate remained constant as the ion concentration ratio increased.
-More specifically, the selectivity of bicarbonate ions was constant at values always lower than one (i.e. 0.60, with a variation of about 10%, which is similar to the experimental error).
-This was not the case for the sulphate ion, which maintained a selectivity of about 1.40 with a relative variation of 6% as the concentration ratio changed.
-Thus, sulphates ions are transported with a higher selectivity compared to chlorides, as observed in [57], although the higher stack resistance for all the applied voltage range tested in this work.
+In fact, the ion selectivities of both bicarbonates and sulphates remained constant as the ion concentration ratio increased.
+More specifically, the selectivity of bicarbonate ions was constant at values around 0.6, .This was not the case for the sulphate ion, which maintained a selectivity of about 1.4.
+Thus, sulphates ions are transported with a higher selectivity compared to chlorides, as observed in [57], despite the higher stack resistance for the complete applied voltage range tested in this work.

 The negligible effect of both brine and permeate conductivities on ion selectivities, as expected from the transport numbers trends, is showed in Figure S4 of the Supplementary Information for K+ and HCO3- ions in competition with Na+ and Cl-.